-Include enough details for the development team to understand what source code changes are expected.
+Include enough details for the development team to understand the expected source code changes.
 Use pseudo-code if required.

-When changes are properly documented and the programmers avoid having to design on the fly.
+When changes are properly documented, the programmers avoid having to design on the fly.
 Developers and testers can now make precise estimations of the efforts required.

 This step is crucial in eliminating any avoidable future rework due to poor design.

 The dearest topic on the software tester’s heart is the scope of change and how much regression testing is expected.